 |Rambutan fruits.
 Note for white-aril inside.|

 Nephelium lappaceum is an evergreen tree about 10-12 m tall and grows well in humid, tropical climates.
 Round, ovoid fruits appear by June in clusters about 90 days after the fruit setting on the panicles.

 Rambutan fruit measures about 1.8 in long and 1 to 1.5 in wide.
 The outer skin is 2 to 3 mm thick and covered with soft, long, kinky spines (hairs) that turn red or yellow when ripe.
 Inside, the juicy, rice-white, edible aril (flesh) is attached to a single, large seed as in litchi in clinging types.
 Freestone cultivars also exist and preferred over clinging varieties.

-The flavor and texture is almost similar to lychees but bit more acidic.
+The flavor and texture are almost similar to lychees but a bit more acidic.
 Seeds are inedible and poisonous.

 Fresh rambutan fruit carries 75 calories per 100 g of edible portion.
 It has no saturated fats or cholesterol but composes of good amounts of dietary fiber, vitamins, and antioxidants.

 Unlike lychee, rambutans do not contain "Oligonol", a low molecular weight polyphenol.
 Nonetheless, it carries other antioxidants like vitamin C, and polyphenols.

 Rambutan carries about 30 mg of vitamin-C; 50% of daily recommended value.
 Studies suggest that consumption of fruits rich in vitamin-C helps human body develop resistance to combat infectious agents and scavenge harmful, pro-inflammatory free radicals.

 It carries good amounts of dietary fiber, 0.24 g per 100 g.